I visited Mana Pools National Park the first time in July 2014. It was a nice experience with many great meetings on foot in the wild.

-Photos from the expedition to Mana Pools National Park 2014
+The photo expedition to Mana Pools National Park 2014

 So, I didn’t hesitate when I had the possibility to join Zane Engelbrecht on his recon trip there in July last year.
-We spent seven nights in Mana Pools National Park together with a group of four safari goers and one first timer.
-We had a nice time together and got to meet four of the five iconic animals on foot.
-Sadly you can’t meet all five there.
-Mana Pools National Park doesn’t have any Rhinos.
-They have all been moved due to the poaching problems that plague Africa.
+We spent seven nights with a group of four safari goers and one first timer.
+A reasonable sized group even it might have been to big for my taste.

 I had the pleasure to meet four of the five iconic animals on foot during the week.
 Sadly you can’t meet all five there as the Black rhinos has been moved.
 The reason behind the move is of course the poaching problems that plague Africa.